Genotype (format f1)

 E energy (experimental).
 Creature's starting energy can be higher or lower when 'E' or 'e' is used.
 You should use it only when the "energetic efficiency mode" is enabled (see simulator parameters).
 Otherwise, do not enable 'eE' modifiers in genetic parameters.

 The order of the modifier symbols is important (i.e., Ccc is different from cCc and ccC).
-The latter characters in a sequence have higher influence.
+The later characters in a sequence have higher influence.
 See the following example of the g,G genes (coding the green color).
 The target value of the green color is from 0.0 to 1.0:

 $ ./geneprops_test G 3 | sort -n -k 2